schmich/hearthstone-card-images/README.md

 ## Updating Images

-You can periodically fetch [`images.json`](images.json) and cache the image URLs on your server or in your app.
+You can periodically fetch [`images.json`](images.json) and update your images using the URLs there.
 The image map is also published as a [versioned NPM package](https://www.npmjs.com/package/hearthstone-card-images):

 `npm install --save hearthstone-card-images`